Abhishek

 CAT 2024 Analysis, Expected Cutoff by CATKing

-CAT 2024 Analysis by CATKing: IIM Calcutta has successfully conducted the CAT 2024 exam for all three slots.
-CATKing has released the exam analysis for slot 1, 2 and 3 of CAT 2024 exam.
-This analysis provides candidates with a detailed breakdown of the CAT exam, including the CAT difficulty level for all three sections.
+CAT 2024 Analysis by CATKing: IIM Calcutta conducted the CAT 2024 exam in three slots on November 24.
+CATKing released the exam analysis for slot 1, 2 and 3 of CAT 2024 exam.
+This analysis provides an analysis of the CAT exam, including the section wise CAT difficulty level.

 Explore colleges based on CAT